Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The lane leading to the Aylesbury Arm of the Grand Union Canal

-I turned left along the Aylesbury Arm, the towpath being on the right (south) of the canal.
+I turned right along the Aylesbury Arm, the towpath being on the right (south) of the canal.
 It was very pleasant walk alongside the canal, in the gorgeous Spring weather.
 The blue flash of a Kingfisher flew past me, and disappeared from view on the opposite bank.
 Further on another (or the same) Kingfisher flew past, this time settling on a branch over the far side of the canal.
 I finally managed to get a photo of this incredibly colourful bird (not a good photo, but at least a 'record shot' to show I've seen one).
 As I was watching the Kingfisher, a Red Kite appeared over the far hedgerow, turned along the canal towards me, and swooped and dipped its talons in the water!
 It looked for all the world like an Osprey fishing, but I don't think it had anything when it flew off.

 The Aylesbury Arm of the Grand Union Canal